Table Of Contents

 1. Amazon Aurora vs. RDS: Architecture

-2. Amazon RDS vs. Aurora: Performance and scalability
+2. Aurora vs. RDS: Performance and scalability

 3. Amazon Aurora vs. RDS: Data backups and replication